Editorial Standards

 - Part III, ERO signs and dates.
 Include ERO SSN or PTIN, firm name, firm EIN, and phone.
 If there is a paid preparer who is not the ERO, collect their separate signature and PTIN.

-- Scan and attach, save a clear PDF of the signed 8453‑EG, name it consistently, and attach it to the e‑file package.
+- Scan and attach, save a clear PDF of the signed 8453‑EG, name it consistently, and attach it to the e‑file package (the form transmits with the e‑file, do not mail it to the IRS).

 - Provide copies, furnish the donor with the 8453‑EG and the return copy per your retention policy.